 2.4.1.
 Density and abundance

-We estimated the density of B. latro during each survey using the hierarchical distance sampling model of Royle et al. (2004) implemented in the R package ‘unmarked’ (Fiske & Chandler 2011).
+We estimated the density of B. latro during using the hierarchical distance sampling model of Royle et al. (2004) implemented in the R package ‘unmarked’ (Fiske & Chandler 2011).
 We used the numbers of individuals within five distance categories 0−1, 1−2, 2−3, 3−4, and 4−5 m from the mid-transect line to estimate the overall density and evaluated the association between habitat with both the detectability and abundance of B. latro.

-To maximise differentiation between transect sites and reduce the dimensionality of the data, we transformed habitat composition percentages using a principal component analysis.
-Finally, we included the two components, explaining the largest proportion of the variance as covariates in the distance sampling model.
-Due to the large number of surveys, we used a fixed effects meta-analysis approach to ascertain the importance of the covariates.
-A covariate was determined to affect B. latro detectability if its effect was significant and consistent over a majority of surveys, and to affect abundance if its effect was either consistent over surveys or variable but according to the seasons.
-We used the Akaike Information Criterion (AIC) to determine whether the detection process was better approximated by a half-normal, a negative exponential, a hazard-rate, or a uniform distribution function.
+Due to the large number of surveys, we used a meta-analysis to ascertain the overall importance of habitat.
+Specifically, we fitted four models for each survey.
+In the first, we assume that habitat influence both detectability and density.
+In the second and third model, we assume that habitat only influences detectability and density respectively.
+In the fourth model we assume that both detectability and density are independent from the habitat.
+Then, for each survey we compare these four models using the Akaike Information Criterion (AIC) and determine the difference between each model’s AIC and the smallest AIC (∆AIC).
+Finally we calculated the median ∆AIC for each model across all surveys to determine which of the four models performed better overall.

 Next, we used a generalised additive model (GAM) to determine whether B. latro densities varied significantly (i) over the years, (ii) over the yearly cycle, and (iii) over the lunar cycle.
-We fitted the models using the R package ‘mgcv’ (Wood 2006a), and assessed the model parsimony by comparing their AIC values.
+We fitted the models using the R package ‘mgcv’ (Wood 2006a), and assessed the model parsimony by comparing their AIC values, with models with the lowest AIC values presenting the most parsimonious (best fitting) models.
 We back calculated the phase of the moon during the survey using the R package ‘oce’ (Kelley & Richards 2015) and defined it as a continuous variable from zero to one with both extremes corresponding to new moon, 0.25 for first quarter, 0.5 for full moon, and 0.75 for last quarter (Meeus 1982).
-To analyse abundance patterns at a finer spatial and temporal scale, we used a set of GAMs to quantify the relative effect of the aforementioned variables on the counts of both male and female individuals.
-This was possible after initial analysis indicated that B. latro detectability did not change over time and was not influenced by habitat composition (see Results) and consequently direct counts provide an accurate index of B. latro abundance.
-As it is plausible that environmental factors interact with habitat requirements, the interaction between day of the year and distance from shore was included in the model (Wood 2006b).
+In order to assess potential sex-specific differences a finer spatial and temporal scale, we used a set of GAMs to quantify the relative effect of the aforementioned variables on the counts of both male and female individuals independently.
+This was possible after initial analysis indicated that B. latro detectability was not consistently influenced by habitat composition (see Results) and consequently direct counts are sufficiently correlated to B. latro observable densities.
+It is also plausible that environmental factors interact with habitat requirements.
+Because Aldabra’s weather is highly seasonal and environmental factors like rainfall, temperature, and wind, are highly correlated with the day of the year, we included in the model an interaction between day of the year and distance from shore was included in the model (Wood 2006b).

 2.4.2.
 Sex ratio and size

-We calculated observed sex ratios from the individual counts.
+We calculated overall observed sex ratios from the individual.
 Because of the relevance for reproduction, we also calculated the sex ratio of only sexually mature individuals.
 We assumed sexual maturity based on size: individuals with a thoracic length > 28mm were considered adults (Fletcher et al. 1990, Drew et al. 2010).
 We used thoracic length to determine whether the Aldabra population exhibits size sexual dimorphism.
-We evaluated the difference by visually inspecting the size distribution for both sexes and Mann–Whitney tests on the thoracic length measurements.
+We evaluated the difference by visually inspecting the size distribution for both sexes and performing Mann–Whitney tests on the thoracic length measurements.
 We used a set of GAMs to infer the effects that time of year, distance from shore, and lunar phase may have on the sex ratio and sizes of individuals encountered.
-Competing models were compared using their AIC.

 2.4.3.
 Moulting and reproduction